Latest posts by Sam Palmer (see all)

 The list of major companies using Hadoop is huge.
 Here’s a quick sample of some of the biggest ones:

-We’ve looked at how to analyze video data using Hadoop, some reasons you might want to, example applications, and how to find developers to do the job.
+We’ve looked at how to analyze video data using Hadoop, some reasons you might want to, and example applications.
 Whether or not Hadoop is the right framework for your application is a difficult question.
 It all depends on the type of data you have, and the type of processing you need to do.

 If a distributed file system and large-scale concurrent programming framework are what you need, then Hadoop is a great framework to work with.